+PDF Complete.

-Sec.
-22-126.
-Auction or use of abandoned items; waiver of rights.
+andoned items; waiver of rights.

-- (a) If an abandoned motor vehicle, watercraft, or outboard motor is not claimed under section 22-124 - (1) The owner or lienholder: - a.
+raft, or outboard motor is not claimed under section 22-124

+- (1) I ne owner or liennoider: - a.
 Waives all rights and interests in the item; and - b.
 Consents to the sale of the item by public auction. - (2) The law enforcement agency may sell the item at a public auction or use the item as provided by section 22-128 - (b) Proper notice of the auction shall be given.
 A garagekeeper who has a garagekeeper's lien shall be notified of the time and place of the auction. - (c) The purchaser of a motor vehicle, watercraft, or outboard motor: - (1) Takes title free and clear of all liens and claims of ownership; - (2) Shall receive a sales receipt from the law enforcement agency; and - (3) Is entitled to register the motor vehicle, watercraft, or outboard motor and receive a certificate of title.